hawtio/hawtio/BUILDING.md

 ## Running Unit Tests

+You can run the unit tests via maven:

+    cd hawtio-web
+    mvn test

-Once you have a local build (or ideally are using the _mvn -Pwatch_ command to do incremental compiles as you edit the source), you can open the unit test runner via
+If you have a local build (or ideally are using the _mvn -Pwatch_ command to do incremental compiles as you edit the source), you can open the unit test runner via the following:

     cd hawtio-web
     open src/test/specs/SpecRunner.html